rack-app/rack-app/README.md

 # Rack::APP

-Super bare bone Rack::App for writing minimalist/masochist rack apps
+Super bare bone app builder framework for writing minimalist/masochist not junked rack apps

 The idea behind is simple.
 Keep the dependencies and everything as little as possible,